apify/apify-docs/sources/academy/webscraping/anti_scraping/mitigation/using_proxies.md

 await crawler.addRequests([{
     url: 'https://demo-webstore.apify.org/search/on-sale',
-    // By labeling the Request, we can very easily
+    // By labeling the Request, we can identify it
-    // identify it later in the requestHandler.
+    // later in the requestHandler.
     label: 'START',
 }]);